gahoccode/rules/my-rules/python-portfolio-global-rules 2.md

    - Use context7 to handle documentation lookup
    - Use Sequential Thinking MCP for planning each step
    - Maintain continuity and forward momentum through Sequential Thinking
+   - Use taskmaster-ai for task analysis and management

+## Task Analysis
+   - Initiate a project using taskmaster with the requirements
+   - Analyze complexity with taskmaster and generate substasks.
+   - Set status after finish with each task
+   - Create a Changelog with checkboxes to keep track and update on progess
+   - Remove tasks/ in .gitignore for testing and referencing
 ## Code Organization

 1. **Modular Design**